-Those watching the live stream of the Inquiry’s Tranche 1 (Phase 2) evidence hearings at the Amba Hotel will be able to see and hear all but two of the witnesses giving oral evidence.
-Following special measure applications, there will only be a real-time audio stream at the Amba Hotel for “Madeleine” and HN 126.
-The Inquiry’s Tranche 1 (Phase 2) evidence hearings are virtual and being conducted remotely due to restrictions in place as a result of the coronavirus (COVID-19) pandemic.
+Those watching the live stream of the Inquiry’s Tranche 1 (Phase 2) evidence hearings at the Amba Hotel were able to see and hear all but two of the witnesses giving oral evidence.
+Following special measure applications, there was only a real-time audio stream at the Amba Hotel for “Madeleine” and HN 126.
+The Inquiry’s Tranche 1 (Phase 2) evidence hearings were virtual and conducted remotely due to restrictions in place as a result of the coronavirus (COVID-19) pandemic.

 What are the arrangements for questioning witnesses?2021-04-20T14:14:00+00:00